gdiminneapolis/gdi-starting-up/README.md

 This creates the directory where your projects will live.

+You should only do the above steps **once** on your computer.

+## Start in your working projects directory

 Change directories to this working project directory:

     cd ~/Projects

 ## Decide on a project name

 Think of a good name for your project so that you'll remember where it is.
 Avoid using spaces, instead use dashes or underscores.
+See [Naming Rules](naming-rules.md).

 | Bad | Good |
 |:--------------:|:--------------:|